Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined to put up more than 52.5 points in four of 10 games this season.
+- Arizona State and its opponents have gone over the current 53-point total in four of 10 games (40%) this season.

 Arizona State Stats and Trends